 You May Also Like: 4 Tips For Fresher, Brighter Laundry

 4. Grate Bar Soaps for Machine Use

 As a Caribbean national, bar soaps are a critical part of wash day.
 Especially blue bar soap for whites.
-But rubbing pig white clothes to soak is a time consuming and strenuous affair.
+But rubbing pig white clothes to soak is a time-consuming and strenuous affair.
 But I want my bar soap in my wash, so what do I do?
 I grate them.
-Sometimes I’ll mix it with powdered laundry detergent, other times I’ll add it separately, either way, it’s a very easy to get the soap to dissolve more quickly.
+Sometimes I’ll mix it with powdered laundry detergent, other times I’ll add it separately, either way, it’s very easy to get the soap to dissolve more quickly.

 5. Put the wash load in at Night